slava-basko/functional-php/docs/optional.md

 Almost the same as `Maybe`.
 But `Maybe` is more about technical layer, and `Optional` is about business cases.
 The `NULL` in the context of `Maybe` is just `nothing`, no value.
-But in the context of `Optional` the `NULL` is a valida value, operation will be performed.
+But in the context of `Optional` the `NULL` is a valid value, operation will be performed.

 Let's take CRUD operation as an example.
 Does a `null` value of `$description` mean "remove the description", or "skip setting the description"?